How long do you really have before you make that all important first impression?

 Drop the name

 Don’t start with ‘My name is John Smith and I’m the head of technology’.
-They really don’t care.
+Your audience should already know that.

 Make them curious

-The first impression you need to make is that you have something really important to say that will make a difference to their lives.
+The first impression you need to make is that you have something really important to say.
 You won’t achieve that by telling them how many offices you have and how wonderful you are.
-Try this instead:

 – Tell them a true, relevant and powerful story